Skip to main content

 Minimum before merging schema or client changes:

-uv run python -m pytest tests/services/test_investigation_tool_schemas.py -q
+uv run python -m pytest tests/core/runtime/llm/test_investigation_tool_schemas.py -q

 When touching a specific provider, also verify end-to-end with that provider configured: